The Crane Wife: Reception

 The Crane Wife was highly acclaimed by music critics, earning an 84% positive out of all reviews culled by Metacritic, and remains one of the Decemberists' best-reviewed efforts.
 Jim DeRogatis of the Chicago Sun-Times praised its progressive rock influences with the tongue-in-cheek description "the best Jethro Tull album since Heavy Horses".
 Stephen M. Deusner of Pitchfork wrote that the album "further magnifies and refines [the Decemberists'] strengths" and that their folk rock has been "honed to an incisively sharp point".
-It was ranked #41 on Pitchfork's list of the top 50 albums of 2006, #19 on PopMatters' list of the top 60 albums of 2006, and JustPressPlay named it the second best album of the 2000s.
-In a listener poll by National Public Radio, The Crane Wife was picked as the #1 album of 2006.
+It was ranked number 41 on Pitchfork's list of the top 50 albums of 2006, number 19 on PopMatters' list of the top 60 albums of 2006, and JustPressPlay named it the second best album of the 2000s.
+In a listener poll by National Public Radio, The Crane Wife was picked as the number 1 album of 2006.

 Release

-As of February 2009 it had sold 289,000 copies in the United States, according to Nielsen SoundScan, close to 100,000 more than the band's final Kill Rock Stars release, "Picaresque."
+As of February 2009 it had sold 289,000 copies in the United States, according to Nielsen SoundScan, close to 100,000 more than the band's final Kill Rock Stars release, "Picaresque".